rakhmatullahyoga/express-start/README.md

-# ExpRest-MVC #
+# Node-Service #

 ### What is this? ###

-* Custom MVC framework for Node.js, using Express.js
+* Custom MVC boilerplate for Node.js, using Express.js

-* Application version: 1.0.0
+* Application version: 2.0.0

 ### How do I get set up? ###